openedx/edx-documentation/en_us/open_edx_release_notes/source/eucalyptus.rst

 ==============================

-This release includes updates to the user interface on the **Checkout** page that is presented by the the edX e-commerce service.
+This release includes updates to the user interface on the **Checkout** page that is presented by the edX e-commerce service.
 The functionality of this page has not changed, and learners can continue to check out using their credit cards or PayPal.
 For more information, see :ref:`installation:Adding ECommerce to Open edX`.